 Local retail businesses are made of strong stuff, metaphorically and physically.

 Brick-and-mortar retailers may have a challenge on their hands in competing with big box brands and ecommerce giants, but they’re far from being on the ropes.
-Better still, there are plenty of tactics they can use to come out of this fight victorious.
+Better still, there are plenty of tactics that they can use to come out of this fight victorious.

 Start Selling Online Now